Global stocks slip as Treasury yields hit three-year highs

 Reuters data point to market expectations of about three more Fed rate hikes this year, starting in March, although some analysts, including at Goldman Sachs and JP Morgan Asset Management, expect the Fed to raise four times.

 The dollar rose against a basket of currencies as bond yields climbed.
-The dollar index rose 0.33 percent, with the euro down 0.31 percent to $1.2380.
-The Japanese yen eased 0.23 percent versus the greenback at 108.95.
+The dollar index .DXY rose 0.29 percent, with the euro EUR= down 0.27 percent to $1.2386.
+The Japanese yen JPY= eased 0.23 percent versus the greenback at 108.95.

-Oil prices slipped, pressured by a strengthening dollar and rising U.S. crude output.
-But prices remained on track for the biggest January increase in five years.
+Oil prices slipped 1.5 percent, pressured by a strengthening dollar and rising U.S. crude output, but prices remained on track for the biggest January increase in five years.

 Gold prices fell as a rebounding U.S. dollar and rising government bond yields prompted investors to cash in bullion after its sixth weekly price rise in seven weeks.